PostgreSQL CLI Tool Installation & Use

 To track whether your action has completed, run:

-sg-cli wait-until-job-done --action-id 5062
+sg-cli wait-until-job-done --action-id 5062start-backup

 Create a backup of the cluster

-sg-cli postgresql start-backup --cluster-name test2 --backup-name test2backup
+sg-cli postgresql start-backup -hsg-cli postgresql start-backup --cluster-name test2 --backup-name test2backuptest2 backup started successfully

 Action ID: 5075